 In the United States, myopia’s prevalence rate has increased from 25% to 42% in the past 50 years.
 Worldwide, the highest rates are found in Asian populations, approaching 96% in some regions.
 Significant increases have occurred within just one generation, which implies that our environment has a significant effect on myopic development, even if there is an underlying genetic component.
 It is estimated that by 2050, 50% of population will be myopic.
 Research shows that myopia is a dose-dependent risk factor for many ocular diseases, such as glaucoma, myopic maculopathy, cataract and retinal detachment.
 A -6.50D myope has 21x higher risk for retinal detachment and 40 x higher risk of myopic maculopathy which is “far in excess of any identified population risk factor for cardiovascular disease.”
 The risk of cataract and glaucoma is comparable to that of stroke from untreated hypertension.
 By reducing myopia 50%, the risk of ocular disease goes down more than 10x.

-Atropine.
-Recent reports show that 0.02-0.05% atropine once a day has a clinically meaningful ability to slow myopia by 50% without significant pupil dilation and light sensitivity, and the effect persists after discontinuation of the treatment.
-Instilling these drops in children’s eyes reduces eye growth and therefore myopia progression.
+- Atropine with glasses wearing.
+Recent reports show that 0.01/0.02/0.05% atropine once a day has a clinically meaningful ability to slow myopia by 50%without significant pupil dilation and light sensitivity, and the effect persists after discontinuation of the treatment.
+Instilling these drops in children’s eyes once a day reduces eye growth and therefore myopia progression.
 However, there may be children who are poor responders and may need higher atropine concentrations, and therefore need bifocals/progressives and sunglasses to be comfortable during the treatment.
-In our office, this is not our first line of treatment due to potential ocular and systemic side effects (pupil dilation, accommodation lag, allergies, tachycardia, dry eye and mouth, constipation and flushing), but it’s a great treatment option for little kids, or those whose myopia is rapidly progressing.
+Side effects of atropine may be: pupil dilation, accommodation lag (need for bifocals), allergies, tachycardia, dry eye and mouth, constipation and flushing.
+This treatment is great for little kids, or kids that can’t master contact lens wear, or those whose myopia is rapidly progressing.

 Time to Act